-At Midtown Medical Center, every element of the delivery experience is carefully planned for the mother’s comfort, convenience and safety, from pre-natal classes to breastfeeding and parenting support.
+At Piedmont Columbus Regional Midtown Campus, every element of the delivery experience is carefully planned for the mother’s comfort, convenience and safety, from pre-natal classes to breastfeeding and parenting support.
 These pregnancy and childbirth services include a variety of services and amenities:

 - Experienced nursing staff